MidnightDesign/automatic-di/README.md

 $foo = $container->get(FooInterface::class); // Returns an instance of Foo
 $hodor = $container->get(Hodor::class); // Returns an instance of Hodor with an injected Baz
 ```

+## Performance
+> This package works via reflection.
+Isn't that slow?

+Yes, it is.
+A cache is coming soon.